An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

+\begin{proof} As our definition of sharp games simply says that every basic solution is nondegenerate, every step of a simplex algorithm (outside of optimal solutions) will provide a strict improvement \cite[Theorem 3.3]{DBLP:books/daglib/0014645}, so that $\mathcal G$ is $\sigma$-improving for every joined strategy $\sigma$ and all solutions $\val$ defined by bases that are not optimal w.r.t.\ $f_\sigma$. \end{proof}

-We call a valuation $\val'$ whose base can be obtained from that of $\val$ by a single change to the base of $\val$ a neighbouring valuation to $\val$.
-We will show that, for improving games, we can sharpen the result of Lemma~\ref{lem:stale} so that the better strategy $\sigma'$ also guarantees $f_{\sigma'}(\val')<f_\sigma(\val)$ for some neighbouring valuation $\val'$ to $\val$.
+We call a solution $\val'$ whose basis can be obtained from that of $\val$ by a single change to the basis of $\val$ a neighbouring solution to $\val$.
+We show that, for improving games, we can refine the result of Lemma~\ref{lem:stale} so that the better strategy $\sigma'$ also guarantees $f_{\sigma'}(\val')<f_\sigma(\val)$ for some neighbouring solution $\val'$ to $\val$.

-This allows us to consider $O(|E|)$ base changes and, where they define a valuation, to seek optimal strategies for a given valuation.
-Finding an optimal strategy for a given valuation is straightforward.
+This allows us to consider $O(|E|)$ basis changes and, where they define a solution, to seek optimal strategies for a given solution.
+Finding an optimal strategy for a given solution is straightforward.